 Nathaniel Russell House – Architecturally-significant 1808 mansion, considered one of the best American townhouses of the period.
 More info

-Calhoun Mansion – Built in 1876, this is Charleston’s largest privately-owned house, today housing a vast and eclectic collection of antiques and decorative objects.
+Williams Mansion – Formerly known as the Calhoun Mansion, this 1876 residence is Charleston’s largest privately-owned house, today housing a vast and eclectic collection of antiques and decorative objects.
 More info

 Edmonston-Alston House – 1825 mansion on the Battery, retaining many of the Alston family’s original pieces.
 More info